ElementsProject/peerswap/docs/setup_cln.md

 Specify the full path to the `peerswap` binary.
 For now it is recommended to log all debug messages from PeerSwap.

-PeerSwap will automatically try to connect to your `bitcoind` (using the bitcoind rpc settings from CLN).
+PeerSwap will automatically try to connect to your `bitcoind` (using the bitcoind RPC settings from CLN).

 The default location of the swap database is `~/.lightning/bitcoin/peerswap/swaps`